Before you consider replacing or scraping your appliance, read these shocking facts first!

 Repair Don’t Replace

-- YouTube tutorials are a great way to teach yourself how to carry out low cost repairs on your under-performing or broken down appliances.
+- Use YouTube tutorials to teach yourself how to carry out low-cost repairs.
 See our YouTube channel for over 500 videos with step-by-step appliance repair guides.

 - Source replacement parts, like laptop batteries, genuine fridge bulbs and oven heating elements, online.